rsrasmu2/EdutainmentGame/README.md

 - display math questions one at a time -Al, DONE
 - test to see if the player was correct - Al, DONE
 - player health increases once fight is won -Bobby, DONE
+- Graphic to show who you can fight currently (thought bubble, or '!') -Bobby, DONE

 DESERTED TASKS:
 ---------------